 We’ve all been watching a lot more tv than we used to, am I right?
-Before the virus struck, I wasn’t a big tv watcher, but now it seems to be an almost nightly event to work our way through two or three episodes of the same show until eventually, we’ve seen every episode.
-So how does one go about finding binge-worthy shows that you’ve never heard of before?
+Before the virus struck, I wasn’t a big tv watcher.
+Now it seems to be an almost nightly event to work our way through two or three episodes of the same show until eventually, we’ve seen every episode.

 This first show is really more of a mini-series, as it has just four episodes total.
-Set in a charming Scottish town, this who-done-it mystery will keep you questioning not just who the perpetrator is, but why the crime occurred in the first place.
+It’s set in the most charming Scottish town.
+This who-done-it mystery will keep you questioning not just who the perpetrator is, but why the crime occurred in the first place.

 There is some dark material here, and yet you will find yourself drawn to and really caring about most, if not all, of these well-constructed characters.

 There are two seasons of this detective drama.
 The investigators and key characters remain the same, but each season focuses on a separate crime.
-Season one is eight episodes, and season two is six.
+Season one is eight episodes long, and season two has six episodes.

 Our heroine in this show is DI (Detective Investigator) Kadi John, a solid, capable officer who has returned from the city to her childhood home to help care for her ailing father.
 We see enough of this character’s personal life to understand much of her behavior, professionalism, and stoicism.
 We get to see a fully-fleshed out human being behind the badge.